Peoples Palace Refurbishment

 The Salvation Army continued to operate the hotel until the 1970s when it leased the premises to a commercial hotel operator.
 Around 1985 the church adapted parts of the building to serve as offices for its social services.
 In 1996 the church sold the building to the present owner; the building is currently leased by a backpacker hostel operator.

-The extension building utilises CLT as the primary vertical structure.
-This increases the column-free useable floor area with the added benefit of providing a more solid façade, thereby providing a very efficient building envelope.
-The resulting effect of exposed timber structure, smaller intimate column-free floor plates, and windows produces a completely new typology for the hotel guest suite.
+Using CLT within the people’s palace increased the column-free useable floor area with the added benefit of providing a more solid façade, thereby providing a very efficient building envelope.
+The resulting effect of exposed timber structure, smaller intimate column-free floor plates, and windows, produced a completely new typology for the hotel guest suite.

 Collaboration